dchealthlink/HBX-mobile-app-APIs/README.md

 # HBX-mobile-app-APIs
 Specifications and resources for mobile apps needed by the HBX mobile app

+## APIs needed - Iteration 0

+Iteration 0 of the mobile app targets SHOP employees who have already enrolled and received coverage, and allows them to check their coverage details.

+## APIs needed - Iteration 1

+Iteration 1 of the mobile app targets SHOP employees and provides end-to-end registration, shopping, and account details.

+## APIs needed - Iteration 2

+Iteration 2 of the mobile app targets SHOP employees and provides them with notifications and the opportunity to upload documents

+## APIs needed - Iteration 3

+Iteration 3 of the mobile app targets SHOP employees and provides them with the ability to register Life Events and submit appropriate documentation

+## APIs needed - Iteration 4

+Iteration 4 of the mobile app targets SHOP _employers_ and allows them to view their roster of employees and those employees' statuses and coverage info, as well as administer their plan offerings.
+N.B.: Priorities & feature inclusions for Iteration 4 are still being determined.

 ## Context
 ### _How does the Mobile App call the EnrollApp APIs?_
 1. The mobile app connects to IAM, passing user credentials, to retrieve a valid SAML token